zeux/meshoptimizer/README.md

 assert(res == 0);
 ```

-Vertex indices can be decoded as 16-bit or 32-bit elements; triangle data can be decoded as byte triplets (3 bytes per triangle, matching the `meshopt_buildMeshlets` output format) or as 32-bit packed elements (4 bytes per triangle, `a | (b << 8) | (c << 16)`).
+Vertex index references can be decoded as either 16-bit or 32-bit integers; triangle data can be decoded as 3 bytes per triangle (matching `meshopt_buildMeshlets` output format) or as a 32-bit integer per triangle (with indices packed as `a | (b << 8) | (c << 16)` and top byte unused).
 Output buffers must have available space aligned to 4 bytes; for example, decoding a 3-triangle stream using 3 bytes per triangle needs to be able to write 12 bytes to the output triangles array.

 When using the C++ API, `meshopt_decodeMeshlet` will automatically deduce the element sizes based on the types of vertex and triangle pointers; when using the C API, the sizes need to be specified explicitly.